theredpea/theredpea.github.io/_posts/2020-05-25-building-pwa-part-2-audio-apis.markdown

 ---
 layout: post
-title:  "Building a PWA for my son's Chromebook; Part 2: Audio API's"
+title:  "Building a PWA for a Chromebook; Part 2: Audio API's"
 date:   2020-05-25 05:57:30 -0700
 excerpt_separator: <!--more-->
 ---
-People always told me I had a "loud voice", and my son's loud callouts during quarantine are also trying the adults in the house.
+People always told me I had a "loud voice", and my foster son's loud callouts during quarantine are also trying the adults in the house.
 To learn more about volume and intensity, I tried to build a Progressive Web App (PWA) that monitors your volume.
 <!--more-->
 Inspired by [Nadieh Bremer's use of the Web Audio API](https://twitter.com/NadiehBremer/status/1264215390076403718) and [tutorials on the Web Audio API](https://developers.google.com/web/fundamentals/media/recording-audio)